RubenPants/BlenderCNN/index.md

 # 1. Project description

 The goal of the project is to generate images based on vectoral data.
 In every image, a floating glowing ball is shown in a dark room.
-There are two aspects that vary in every image, this being the color and the position of the floating ball.
+There are two aspects prone to change within every scene; this being the color and the position of the floating ball.

 Every scene is represented by a vector of five floating numbers: